-U. S. experience suggests one, highly problematic, counterweight.
-The flourishing of transnational NGOs and networks is much celebrated.
-And nationally defined interest groups are learning to act on the international scene.
-Just as U. S. Administrative law opened the closed circle of government experts to rival interest group affiliated experts, so future international or multi-national comitology regimes might provide transparency and participation rules fostering expanded pools of experts.
-That is precisely the movement that I believe is at its early stages in the E. U. comitology process.
-But of course the U. S. experience also points to the dangers of regulatory inertia lurking in the potential battles of the experts fostered by interest group participation in expert decision making.
-The intersection of national interest representation and the empowerment of experts is one requiring careful attention by those constructing transnational regulatory regimes.
+The U.S. experience suggests one, highly problematic counterweight to self-interest: experts affiliated with interest groups.
+The flourishing of transnational NGOs and networks is much celebrated; and nationally defined interest groups are learning to act on the international scene.
+Just as U.S. administrative law opened the closed circle of government experts to experts affiliated with rival interest groups, so future international or multi-national comitology regimes might provide transparency and participation rules fostering expanded pools of experts.
+That is precisely the movement that I believe is at its early stages in the E.U. comitology process.
+But of course, the U.S. experience also points to the dangers of regulatory inertia lurking in the potential battles of the experts fostered by interest group participation in expert decisionmaking.15 The intersection of national interest representation and the empowerment of experts is one requiring careful attention by those constructing transnational regulatory regimes.